savvydatainsights/ubuntu/README.md

 1. Create the resource group *myResourceGroup* in Azure
 2. Create a service principal in Azure with permission to create resource groups
 3. Set the environment variables *AZURE_CLIENT_ID*, *AZURE_SECRET*, *AZURE_SUBSCRIPTION_ID* and *AZURE_TENANT* with the service principal authentication info
-4. Install the required Ansible roles by executing `ansible-galaxy install -r requirements.yml`
-5. Build the Ubuntu image *myUbuntuImage* in the resource group *myResourceGroup* by executing `packer build azure.json`
+4. Build the Ubuntu image *myUbuntuImage* in the resource group *myResourceGroup* by executing `packer build azure.json`